49ers will hold first of two home meets March 1-2 at Cerritos College

 Andy Sythe's tenure as head coach at Long Beach State has been characterized by individual and team success as well as scholar-athlete achievement in both track & field and cross country.

-A six-time Big West Men's Track & Field Coach of the Year (2006, 2008, 2011, 2013-15), Sythe is now in his 28th season at the helm of the cross country and indoor/outdoor track & field teams at the Beach.
+A six-time Big West Men's Track & Field Coach of the Year (2006, 2008, 2011, 2013-15), Sythe is now in his 29th season at the helm of the cross country and indoor/outdoor track & field teams at the Beach.
 He has developed a combined program that is among the best in the Big West Conference as well as at the regional and national level.
-Sythe has guided his student-athletes to 50 All-America performances and 14 conference athlete of the year awards.
+Sythe has guided his student-athletes to more than 50 All-America performances and 16 conference athlete of the year awards.
 He has also had five Big West Freshman of the Year award winners.